bbkane/www.bbkane.com/content/blog/Go-Project-Notes/index.md

 ## [yamllint](https://github.com/adrienverge/yamllint)

 Most of my configs are YAML, and many of them are very similar from repo to repo, so I find it super useful to ensure they're all formatted similarly.
+This makes diffs easy.

 ![screenshot](https://raw.githubusercontent.com/adrienverge/yamllint/master/docs/screenshot.png)